acamposuribe/brush/README.md

     `brush.box()` allows you to explore and select from the various brushes, facilitating the choice of the appropriate brush for different artistic needs.

 ---

+**NOTE: Image brush types are currently not working.
+Will fix soon**

 - `brush.add(name, params)`
   - **Description**: Adds a new brush to the brush list with specified parameters, defining the brush's behavior and appearance.
 This function allows for extensive customization, enabling the creation of unique brush types suited to various artistic needs.